Kern, FTO William E.

 Kern_W

 FTO William Eugene Kern was born in Chicago, Illinois, on January 24, 1921, to William J. Kern and Alice Jeanette Collins-Kern, and had three sisters.
 His family resided at 1513 South Mango Avenue, Forest Park, Illinois, and his father was a policeman for Forest Park.
 William graduated from Saint Bernadine School, Forest Park, and Proviso Township High School in 1939.
 He worked in a payroll department of a company.
-When he enlisted, he indicated that he completed four years of high school, but other sources state he attended the Illinois Institute of Technology for two years.
+When he enlisted, he indicated that he completed four years of high school, but other sources state he attended night school at the Armour Institute of Technology, in Chicago, for two years.

 On January 5, 1942, he enlisted in the US Army Air Corps and was given the serial number 16 037 253.
 The one at the beginning of the number indicated he enlisted.
 Information on his training is lacking.
+He did well on the Army General Classification Test and was offered the opportunity to train as a pilot.
 It is known he trained at Fort Morgan, Alabama, and Fort Sumner, New Mexico.
-It is not known when, but he appears to have qualified for training as a pilot.
 The only known place where he trained as a pilot was at the Victorville Airfield, California.
+It was stated that he volunteered to train as a glider pilot which was considered a suicidal assignment.
 After completing his training, he resigned as an enlisted man and was commissioned a Flight Officer.
 His serial number was T 000 806.
 Flight Officers served as rated pilots, navigators, flight engineers, bombardiers and glider pilots.
 William qualified as a glider pilot in June 1942.

 After completing his training, William assigned to the 79th Troop Carrier Squadron, 436th Troop Carrier Group when it was activated on April 1, 1943, at Baer Field, Indiana.
 The 436th moved to Alliance Army Airfield, Nebraska, on May 2, 1943. and Laurinburg-Maxton Airfield, North Carolina, on August 1, 1943.
 It went overseas in December 1943, and was stationed at Bottesford, England, in January 1944, before moving to Membury, England on March 3, 1944.
 The group is known to have flown C-47s which were used to deployed paratroopers.
 It also flew gliders.